Quantum Mpemba effect without global symmetries

 Here, $\rho^A = \mathrm{Tr}_B[\rho(t)]$ denotes the reduced density matrix for the bipartition of the system into two halves $A$ and $B$, $\rho_\mathrm{DE}(\rho^A) = \sum_E \bra{E} \rho(0) \ket{E} \mathrm{Tr}_B(\ket{E}\bra{E})$ is the diagonal ensemble~\cite{dAlessio2016} for the initial state $\rho(0)$, restricted to $A$ via partial trace, and $\ket{E}$ are the energy eigenstates.
 The partial trace is required in Eq.~(\ref{eq:trace_distance}) as the full state of the system -- assumed to be pure initially -- cannot evolve to a mixed state under unitary dynamics otherwise.
 Note that many previous studies used a different diagnostic of the QME -- the ``entanglement asymmetry''~\cite{Ares2023_Mpemba_NatureComms,russotto2025symmetrybreakingchaoticmanybody,Ares2025Review}, however we employ a more general metric that does not rely on the presence of any global symmetry.
 In the Supplementary Material (SM)~\cite{SM} we show that $\Delta(\rho^A)$ is a good diagnostic of the QME for U(1)-conserving systems, along with other measures, such as the Frobenius distance~\cite{Ares2025Review}, which yield qualitatively similar conclusions.

 For small tilt angles $ \theta$, Type 1 states are close to the edge of the spectrum and show almost no dynamics in Fig.~\ref{fig:Ising_energy_dynamics}(b).
 Upon increasing $\theta$, the initial trace distance progressively increases, along with its rate of decay.
 This eventually leads to a crossing between successive states around $t\approx 4$ in Fig.~\ref{fig:Ising_energy_dynamics}(b).
 This is a manifestation of the QME, wherein hotter states relax to equilibrium faster than colder states.
 Note that in a chaotic system, $\Delta(\rho^A)(t\to\infty) $ is expected to approach $0$ for the initial state at a finite energy density as the system size $N \to \infty$.
-The deviation seen in Fig.~\ref{fig:Ising_energy_dynamics}(b) is attributed to a finite-size effect.
+The deviation seen in Fig.~\ref{fig:Ising_energy_dynamics}(b) is attributed to a finite-size effect, we perform a system-size scaling in the Supplementary Material (SM)~\cite{SM}.
 At the same time, we observe that the states of Type 2, which are degenerate in average energy, show little variation in their trace distance dynamics, with essentially identical initial trace distance and decay rates [inset of Fig.~\ref{fig:Ising_energy_dynamics}(b)].
 This is consistent with the classical intuition where the Mpemba effect requires two initial states at different temperatures.

 {\bf \em The role of energy distributions.---}In integrable systems, the QME arises due to states that are simultaneously more out-of-equilibrium and have larger overlaps with the fastest quasiparticle modes~\cite{Rylands_Mpemba_PRL_2024}.
 Similar mechanisms have been used to explain the effect in systems coupled to external reservoirs~\cite{Ares2025FreeFermionsMixed,Caceffo2024}.
 However, our model (\ref{eq:MFIM}) is chaotic and lacks a quasiparticle description at high energies.
 In the absence of such a description, we instead look at the eigenstates themselves to understand the conditions for the QME.